mykle1/MMM-EyeCandy/README.md

 * 50 - The cutest fucking 3D smiley face.
 (Are you mad I said "cutest" or "fucking?")
 * 51 - When smiley faces are in love it's pathetic.

+## I need some space

+* 53 - Slow moon rotation
+* 54 - Fast moon rotation
+* 55 - Moon in your garage (Pretty sick)
+* 56 - Earth rotates

+## When your wife/GF wants something girly on your Mirror

+* 57 - Girly girlyFantasy
+* 58 - Girly girlyFantasy

 ## Remember!

 * You can always use local files that you have or url's to internet photos
 * I know, I said this already.
 Use the css file to size the animations